jsleeio/go-eagle/README.md

 # overview

-This repository contains code and tools for interacting with Autodesk Eagle files.
+This repository contains code and tools for interacting with Autodesk Eagle files, and particularly for creating Eagle board files that can be used to manufacture front panels for electronics.
+Originally this was intended for Eurorack synthesizer systems, but now also has crude support for custom enclosures, such as the ubiquitous plastic "jiffy boxes".

 At present, the below tools are included:

-* `panelgen`: create a new blank panel board file in Eurorack, Pulplogic 1U or Intellijel 1U formats, at a specified width
+* `panelgen`: create a new blank panel board file
-* `schroff`: derive a new Eurorack panel board file from the board file for your circuit
+* `schroff`: derive a new panel board file from the board file for your circuit

+The below panel formats are supported:

+* Eurorack 3U, per Doepfer spec
+* Pulplogic 1U, per Pulplogic spec
+* Intellijel 1U, per Intellijel spec
+* custom enclosure specs defined in a YAML file

 # installing